CristianAlvarez-b/AREP-Lab2/README.md

 # AREP-Lab2
-# Web Server
+# Web Server & REST Framework

-This project implements a simple web server that supports multiple consecutive requests without concurrency.
-It is designed to read local disk files and return them upon request, including HTML pages, JavaScript files, CSS, and images.
-Additionally, a web application is created to test the server, which features asynchronous communication with backend REST services.
+This project enhances an existing web server by transforming it into a fully functional web framework that supports backend REST services.
+The framework provides tools for defining REST services using lambda functions, managing query values within requests, and specifying the location of static files.
 ## Getting Started

 These instructions will guide you through obtaining a copy of the project running on your local machine for development and testing purposes